V1.20 was released on 2018-Feb-17. You can download the release ZIP file (5 MB):

 - Removed the draw recognition in quiescence search with king and blocked pawns.

-- Fixed a bug in the rook vs. bishop endgame where the correct defender edge was not highlighted enough over its adjacent rim squares.
+- Fixed a bug in KR:KB where the correct defender edge was not highlighted enough over its adjacent rim squares.

 - Added rule of the square for passed pawns.